xXWarMachineRoXx/doorito/README.md

 # Doorito
-> A 2024 hobby door access manamgemnt project
+> A 2024 hobby door access management project with Face recognition and auto push attendance to Kredily or potentially any HRMS software

 Doorito is a simple Door access management (Face Indentification/Recognition + Fingerprint ) + Time/Breaks Tracking software integration layer ( upcoming )
 It can work with Zkteco devices and it has a simple to use interface built with streamlit that can be extended.